wacncontent/CustomizeTool/removeCommentOutput/articles/powershell-azure-resource-manager.md

 ## Create a resource group

 This section of the tutorial guides you through the process of creating a resource group.
 The resource group will serve as a container for all of the resources in your solution that share the same lifecycle.
-Later in the tutorial, you will deploy the web app and SQL database to this resource group.
+Later in the tutorial, you will deploy the web site and SQL database to this resource group.

 To create a resource group, use the **New-AzureRmResourceGroup** cmdlet.